To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 Clipped KWHL chart for Alternative Energy Research unit.

 The most important lesson we can teach students about search strategies is how to generate keywords.
-For a quick lesson students can write keywords on a Post-It® Note (which can be used as an Exit Ticket!).
-When we use a graphic organizer—such as the KWHL above—have students highlight or underline important words in their questions.
-To help students master the basics, download my keyword search form and provide it at library computers to reinforce the importance of keywords.
+For a brief lesson students can write keywords on a Post-It® Note.
+When using a graphic organizer, such as a KWHL chart, have students highlight or underline important words in their questions.
+For a visual way to help students master the basics, download my FREE keyword search form from the Librarian Resources page.

 We can quickly teach students to sift top-level domain extensions when searching the free Web by typing site:gov, site:edu, or site:org into the search field of a search engine.